 Method #2: Set Up ExpressVPN on a Router via ExpressVPN’s Firmware

 Brands like Linksys, ASUS, and Netgear offer routers that work with ExpressVPN's custom firmware.
 To connect ExpressVPN to a router this way, you need one of the following models.

 |ASUS||RT-AC68U (up to v3) |

-And now, here's how to set up ExpressVPN on routers made by Linksys, ASUS, and Netgear – if you plan to use ExpressVPN's firmware:
+And now, here's how to install ExpressVPN on a router made by Linksys, ASUS, and Netgear – if you plan to use ExpressVPN's firmware:

-1. Begin the procedure by signing up for ExpressVPN.
+1. Begin the procedure by signing up for ExpressVPN on your computer.

 2. Finalize signing up on ExpressVPN's site.
 You'll get a confirmation mail once done.

 3. Make sure you're on the home page of ExpressVPN's site.
-Click on 'My Account.'
+Click 'My Account.'

 4. Access your ExpressVPN account using your email address and password.

 5. Select 'Set Up Other Devices.'
 A new window should open at this moment.